 If you don’t respond well, or aren’t even on social media, the problem could escalate and you could have a PR crisis on your hands.
 So what does ‘best practice’ for social customer service look like?

 It’s not just about minimising the negative: social media is amplifying positive word of mouth.
-NM Incite found that 71% of people who turn to social media for customer service and have a positive experience say they are likely to recommend the brand.
+People who turn to social media for customer service and have a positive experience often say they are likely to recommend the brand.

 Sometimes, only a phone call will do.
 But the biggest mistake businesses make is forgetting the basics: not answering their phones.
 You don’t need to hire a full-time receptionist, a phone system like Avaya IP Office can: